 You must get insurance before operating your new boat.
-Loss by fire, theft or other causes, and liability protection against accidents is a must for responsible boaters.
+Loss by fire, theft or other causes, or liability protection against accidents is a must for responsible boaters.
 The boat owner is legally responsible for any damage or injury caused when he, or someone else operating the boat, is involved in an accident.
 Many states have laws detailing minimum insurance needs.
-Your insurance agent and your dealer can supply you with more information.
+Your insurance agent or your dealer may be able to supply you with more information.